Generic Name: rifampin, isoniazid, and pyrazinamide (rif-AM-pin, eye-soe-NYE-a-zid, pir-a-ZIN-a-mide) (Oral route)

-You should not use this medicine if you are also receiving certain medicines to treat HIV infection (such as atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).
+Do not use this medicine if you are also receiving certain medicines to treat HIV infection (eg, atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).

-This medicine will cause urine, stool, saliva, sputum, sweat, and tears to turn reddish-orange to reddish-brown.
-This is to be expected while you are taking this medicine.
+This medicine will cause urine, stool, saliva, sputum, sweat, teeth, and tears to turn reddish-orange to reddish-brown.
+This is to be expected while you are using this medicine.
 This effect may cause soft contact lenses to become permanently discolored.
 Standard cleaning solutions may not take out all the discoloration.
-Therefore, it is best not to wear soft contact lenses while taking this medicine.
+Therefore, it is best not to wear soft contact lenses while using this medicine.
 Hard contact lenses are not discolored by this medicine.
-This condition will return to normal once you stop taking this medicine.
+This condition will return to normal once you stop using this medicine.
 If you have any questions about this, check with your doctor.

 Rifampin, isoniazid, and pyrazinamide combination may cause blood problems.
 These problems may result in a greater chance of certain infections, slow healing, and bleeding of the gums.
 Therefore, you should be careful when using regular toothbrushes, dental floss, and toothpicks.
 Dental work should be delayed until your blood counts have returned to normal.
 Check with your medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment.

-Eating certain foods (such as cheese [Swiss or Cheshire] or fish [e.g., skipjack, tuna, or Sardinella]) or drinking red wine may cause reactions in some patients taking isoniazid-containing medicines.
-Check with your doctor if flushing, fast or pounding heartbeat, headache, redness or itching of the skin, sweating, dizziness, or lightheadedness occurs while you are taking this medicine.
+Eating certain foods (eg, Cheshire cheese, Swiss cheese, skipjack, tuna, or Sardinella) or drinking red wine may cause reactions in some patients using isoniazid-containing medicines.
+Check with your doctor if flushing, fast or pounding heartbeat, headache, redness or itching of the skin, sweating, dizziness, or lightheadedness occurs while you are using this medicine.